 Are you a teacher, or college student?
 Flex your entrepreneurial muscles this summer.
 The skills you use in your regular job may be needed by a small business or non-profit on a project basis.
 Do you build websites, write grant proposals, or conduct trainings?
 You can use these skills to branch out and do contract work.
 Driving for a rideshare service like Lyft or renting a room through an online service like Airbnb may also appeal to you.

 Self-employment, contract or gig work gives you the freedom to set your own schedule, work at your own pace, and be your own boss.
 But there is a cost to being the boss – you are considered self-employed which means you pay taxes directly to the IRS.
-You may receive a 1099-MISC for any jobs in which you earn $600 or more.
-If you get paid through a third party like Lyft, you may receive a 1099-K. Remember to report all your income, no matter how you were paid and even if it isn’t reported to you on a Form 1099.
+You may receive a 1099-N for any jobs in which you earn $600 or more.
+If you get paid through a third party like Lyft, you may get a 1099-K when you receive $600 or more.
+Remember to report all your income, no matter how you were paid, how much you earned, and even if it isn’t reported to you on a Form 1099.

 Being the boss has benefits.
 Self-employed workers can claim a range of business expenses on Schedule C, Profit and Loss for Business to help reduce taxable income.
 Do you travel to meet with business clients?
 The cost of vehicle maintenance, transportation, lodging, as well as work equipment like cleaning supplies and uniforms can all be deducted.
 Make sure you keep good records of both your expenses and earnings for accurate filing.